 Here is a highly personal, quirky list of some great streaming entertainment that has raised our spirits during the pandemic.
 This list isn’t meant to be comprehensive!

 After Love: An emotionally gripping story about a widow who discovers her late husband has lived a double life, and then meets his other family.
 Outstanding acting, especially Joanna Scanlon in the lead.
-Amazon.
+Amazon Prime.

 All Is Bright: If any unsung, offbeat movie should be a cult classic, this is it.
 Fine performances by Paul Giamatti as an ex-con trying to go straight in a crooked world, by selling Xmas trees, and Sally Hawkins as a…well, I don’t want to spoil it.
-Amazon.
+Amazon Prime.

 All Together (Et si on vivait tous ensemble?): 2011 French film that features Jane Fonda and Geraldine Chaplin with an all-star cast of French actors, about a group of aging friends who decide to live communally.
 Vudu.

 Ammonite: English drama set in 1840s in Lyme Regis of French Lieutenant’s Woman and Jane Austen Persuasion fame.
 Based on true story of working-class woman who made major scientific discoveries, unearthing dinosaurs and other fossils.
 Great performances by Kate Winslet and Saoirse Ronan.
-Amazon.
+Amazon Prime.

 Kate Winslet and Saoirse Ronan in Ammonite |